Department of Sociology

 Sociology is the study of interpersonal and group aspects of human behavior.
 Its subject matter ranges from the family to the state, from crime to religion, from work to health, from the divisions of race and social class to the shared beliefs of a common culture, and from stability to change in whole societies.

 Coursework in sociology offers strong preparation in analytic skills and broad knowledge of human relations and social systems.
 As such, the discipline provides useful tools for a variety of careers, including those in law, business, education, journalism, social work, criminal justice, and policy impact analysis.
 For example, pre-law students may wish to take courses in the sociology of law, criminology and criminal justice, and deviance and social control.
-Students pursuing careers in business may wish to take courses in the sociology of work, business and society, formal organizations, technology, law, and economic sociology.
-Premed students can take courses in sociology of health care, medical sociology, and epidemiology.
+Students pursuing careers in business may wish to take courses in the sociology of work, business and society, formal organizations, technology, law, and economic sociology, while premed students might take courses in sociology of health care, medical sociology, and epidemiology.

 Diedre H. Symington Scholarship

 This scholarship is awarded annually to one of several juniors or seniors receiving financial aid and concentrating in sociology.
 The recipients are nominated by the faculty of the department on the basis of academic accomplishments and financial need.